gcs278/gateway-api/geps/gep-1619/index.md

 Session affinity, not to be confused with session persistence, uses an existing attribute of the request to consistently send to the same backend.
 Session affinity can be considered a weaker form of session persistence: it is not guaranteed to persist a connection to the same backend server if certain attributes of the request or the backends are changed.

+#### A Session vs. Session Persistence

+It's important to understand the subtle differences between a session and session persistence.
+A session is a period of interaction between a client and server where a client identifies itself using a session ID.
+Session persistence ensures the continuity of this session by directing the client's requests to the same backend server throughout the entire session.
+Session persistence becomes essential for load-balanced applications, but is unnecessary when only a single backend is in use.

+A session can exist without session persistence, but the session data must be accessible to every backend in the server pool.
+However, as we defined it, session persistence cannot exist without a session, as the initiation of session persistence also initiates a session.

 ### Security and Privacy Implications

 Session persistence can introduce security and privacy vulnerabilities if not properly implemented.
 These vulnerabilities can include: